Electrostatics: Electric field

 Electric field lines are useful for visualizing the electric field.
 Field lines begin on positive charge and terminate on negative charge.
 They are parallel to the direction of the electric field at each point, and the density of these field lines is a measure of the magnitude of the electric field at any given point.

-Consider a collection of $n$ particles of charge $q_i$, located at points $\mathbf r_i$ (called source points), the electric field at $\mathbf r$ (called the field point) is:
+A collection of $n$ particles of charge $q_i$, located at points $\mathbf r_i$ (called source points) generates the electric field at $\mathbf r$ (called the field point) of: